OSPF Configuration In Packet Tracer:

 Task2 Configure and verify Open Shortest Path First (OSPF) routing:

 Configure an OSPF routing process on all routers.
 Use OSPF process number 1 and ensure all networks are in area 0.
 For configuring any router with OSPF you need to advertise all the directly connected networks in the OSPF process.
 For example, on router0 you have the networks 192.168.44.0/24 and 192.168.55.0/24 so you can see that I have advertised these networks in area 0 for OSPF configurations.

 Router1(config-router)#network 192.168.55.2 0.0.0.255 area 0

 Router2(config)#router ospf 1

 Router2(config-router)#network 10.10.22.0 0.0.0.255 area 0

 Note: You can use the “ip OSPF area 0” command for configuring OSPF.
-For this you have enter the interface mode and then run the commands in following way. for router2 you can use these commands:
+For this you have entered the interface mode and then run the commands in the following way. for router2 you can use these commands: